 You can Visit this beauty queen of the Cyclades Islands on this 9 day Island hopping trip through Greece.
-You also get to hop the beaches of Mykonos, Paros, and Ios.
+This beach hopping tour includes the islands of Mykonos, Paros, and Ios besides Santorini.
 Check availability for your travel dates.

 3. Krk, Croatia